surister/blog/content/blog/uuids-in-distributed-databases.md

 statements in different threads concurrently.

-While this technique might not make too much sense in CrateDB to get data 'faster,' we can use the same technique to create a pseudo-paginator for a table, which is useful when batch-processing large tables.
+While this technique might not make too much sense in CrateDB to get data 'faster,' we can use the same technique to create a pseudo-paginator for any table, which is useful when batch-processing large tables.

 An example of this in Python: